MGunlogson/CuckooFilter4J/README.md

 #A unit tested Cuckoo Filter Library for Java, built using Guava.#

 Code will be on maven etc... soon.
-Todo before using in production:
+Working on multithreading now:
 -----------
 *  Multithreading using table segmentation locks, OS style.